 Accredited persons (APs) and their installers under the Victorian Energy Upgrades (VEU) program must comply with program requirements when undertaking appliance activities (including refrigerator and freezers, televisions, pool pumps, in home displays, and motors) to create Victorian energy efficiency certificates (VEECs).

 About this guide

-Use this guide for assistance in meeting the specific requirements (product, installation, decommissioning, training, safety and evidence) for space conditioning, shower rose and incandescent lighting activities.
+Use this guide for assistance in meeting the specific requirements (product, installation, decommissioning, training, safety, and evidence) for appliance activities.

 The guide is split into four key sections: